Maradox/osmdroid-wiki/Modular-Tile-Provider-Architecture.md

+# NOTICE
+This page was blindly copied over from the old wiki on google code. it may be out of date

 ## Introduction

 osmdroid has a modular and extensible tile provider architecture that allows tiles to be provided from a number of sources including online sources, local archive sources, and file store sources.